 There are effectively no limited or inactive partners in the LLP.
 In a limited partnership there is at least one limited partner and one general partner.

 A limited partner contributes financially to the business but only has minimal control over business decisions and operations.
-This means a limited partner is shielded from business liabilities, but they may still lose their business investment.

 The formation of an LLP is done by filing forms with the Florida Department of State Division of Corporations.
-In most cases, this formation is the conversion of an existing partnership into a legally formed LLP.

-Since it is a partnership, it must have at least two or more owners to be able to qualify.
 Title XXXVI Chapter 620 of Florida statutes covers partnership laws and section 620.9001 begins Florida law covering limited liability partnerships.

 Once a partnership votes on the change to an LLP and agrees to amend the partnership agreement, the partnership can file a statement of qualification.